-Reset the Google Chrome Browser
+Solution 3 – Reset the Google Chrome Browser

 Most browsers have a Reset settings option that restores them to default and deletes all extra extensions, themes, and plug-ins.
 As such, the Reset button can fix lots of problems, problems that can include Chrome’s Show in folders option.
 This is how you can reset Google Chrome:

-- Click Reset settings and then Reset to restore Chrome to its default settings.
+- Click Reset settings to confirm.

-Clear the Local Storage Folder
+Solution 4 – Clear the Local Storage Folder

 Chrome’s Local Storage folder can also include corrupt user files.
 Deleting those might also fix the Show in folder option.
 You can open that folder and delete its contents as follows:

 - Press Windows Key + R and enter %localappdata%.
 Press Enter or click OK.

 - The Local directory will now open.
 Go to Google\Chrome\User Data\Default\Local Storage.

 - Once you enter Local Storage folder, select all files and delete them.

 After removing the contents of Local Storage directory, check if the problem is still there.